 Preparing for MapReduce Interview?
 Here’re 10 Most Popular MapReduce Interview Questions that will help you crack the interview!

 The answer is Speed.
 Yes, Spark can be 100 times faster than Hadoop when it comes to large-scale data processing.
 But how?
-Let’s look into technical aspects of Spark that make it faster in data processing.
+Let’s look into the technical aspects of Spark that make it faster in the data processing.

 Bottom-up Structure of Apache Spark